downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-activemq-start-command.png" alt="apache activemq start command">

-One of the log entries mentions 'Apache ActiveMQ started'.
+One of the log entries mentions `Apache ActiveMQ started`.
 This indicates that ActiveMQ was successfully started.

 ## Step #6: Admin Console

 Apache ActiveMQ ships with a web-based administration GUI.

-To access the admin console enter following URL in a web browser: `http://localhost:8161/`
+To access the admin console enter following URL in a web browser: [http://localhost:8161/](http://localhost:8161/){:target="_blank"}

 If ActiveMQ is up and running a welcome page is displayed.

-Click on the `Manage ActiveMQ broker` link
+Now click on the `Manage ActiveMQ broker` link to access the console.

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-activemq-admin-console-welcome.png" alt="apache activemq admin console welcome">

-Enter the following credentials to access the console:
+A pop-up appears.
+Enter the following credentials:

 User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".